get-chat/web-app/README.md

 ### `lang="en";i18next-conv -l $lang -s ./src/locales/${lang}/translation.po ./src/locales/${lang}/translation.json`

-Converts the PO file to a JSON file.
-Do not forget to specify the correct language and the input and output paths.
+Converts the PO file to a JSON file. **Do not forget to specify the target language.**

 ### `pnpm start`